microsoft/NurseEmpowerment/setup.md

 ## Text Analytics  for Health Power Automate Flow ##

-The **nurse reporting** app contains a Power Automate Flow that sends the transcribed conversation to a Text Analytics for Health endpoint and returns the result back to the Power App.
-The Power Automate flow is included in the solution.
-You can save it in your instance or create a new one and use the example as a base.
+The **nurse reporting** app contains a Power Automate Flow that sends the transcribed conversation to an Azure Function, which communicates with the Text Analytics for Health endpoint.
+The code base can be found [here](./TextAnalyticsForHealthFunction/).
+You can easily deploy the azure function via this [tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code).
+The only code change you need to make is in the TextAnalyticsWorker.cs file, by changing the <b>subscriptionKey</b> or <b>endpoint</b>.

 ## Nuance PCF Component